Philippines Entry Requirements

 Prohibited Items

-- Gambling devices and materials - Except when properly authorized
+- Gambling devices and paraphernalia.

 Restricted Items